 Mathematics goes hand in hand with art and design because the human brain appreciates and understands consistency.

 It is for this reason, that symmetry, balance, exactness, and proportion are such important parts of a design.

 It is also why patterns frequently appear in art and design.

 If you’ve ever visited a website or looked at a work of art that just seemed off to you, and was troubling to look at, there is a good chance that the artist or designer failed in one of these areas.

-It is one thing when this is done by design, for example, painting something that lacks symmetry for effect.
+It is one thing when this is done by the mathematics of design, for example, painting something that lacks symmetry for effect.

 Unfortunately, when it is simply the result of poor execution, it becomes problematic.

-Hopefully, some of the information here will help designers to incorporate mathematical principles into their work in more ways.
+Hopefully, some of the information here will help designers to incorporate the mathematics of design principles into their work in more ways.